tadin001/pttest/_posts/2015-10-08-nuget-3-what-and-why.md

 To better show a developer's intent, we created the project.json dependencies feature where developers can directly reference only those packages that they need in their project.
 Any dependencies are automatically discovered and restored without needing to explicitly document those references in project.json

 ![Project.JSON dependencies vs. Packages.config][6]
 **Project.json for a UWP project and a simulated packages.config showing some of the packages that would be referenced in the same project**

 The result is that you need to manage less package references and skip dealing with potential circular reference problems.

 ### Global Packages Folder

 With Project.JSON managed projects, there is now a packages folder that is shared for all projects that you work with.
-Packages are downloaded and stored in the `%userprofile%\.nuget\packages` folder.
+Packages are downloaded and stored in the `%userprofile%.nugetpackages` folder.
 This means that if you are working on multiple UWP projects on your workstation, you only have one copy of the EntityFramework package and its dependencies on your machine.
 All .NET projects will acquire package references from this global shared folder.
 This also means that when you need to configure a new project, your project will not take time starting so that it can download a fresh copy of EntityFramework.nupkg Instead, it will simply and quickly reference the files you have already downloaded.
-ASP.NET 5 uses the `%userprofile%\.dnx\packages` folder and as that framework nears completion it will use the `%userprofile%\.nuget\packages` folder as well.
+ASP.NET 5 uses the `%userprofile%.dnxpackages` folder and as that framework nears completion it will use the `%userprofile%.nugetpackages` folder as well.

 ### Powershell Install and Uninstall Scripts

 Powershell script support was modified to no longer execute install and uninstall scripts, but init scripts are still executed.
 Some of the reasoning for this is the inability to determine which package scripts need to be run when not all packages are directly referenced by a project.
 Without an explicit install or uninstall for a dependency package, it is impossible to determine when these scripts should be run.
 We do not believe there is a reliable and repeatable way to execute these scripts in this package reference model.
 Additionally, as we want to ensure that NuGet provides a repeatable experience on the command-line this forces packages to run without script capabilities.
 We plan to introduce features to address many of the common tasks that scripts provided.

 Additionally, running NuGet outside of Visual Studio at the command-line or on other operating systems cannot execute these Powershell scripts as they relied on Visual Studio automation.
 Powershell is in NuGet to provide a shim to allow for missing features to run inside of Visual Studio.
 Moving forward, we plan to introduce these features to provide this functionality.
 Finally, many of these scripts relied on Visual Studio APIs that could break across versions of Visual Studio.

 ### Configuration File Transforms